-The Speedway will be home to a rich mix of tenants and uses, including a brewery and taproom, a full-service restaurant, small-format shops featuring local makers and artisans, food purveyors, social enterprises, and a publicly accessible courtyard to host creative programs and events.
+The Speedway will be home to a rich mix of tenants and uses, including a new brewery and taproom from Notch Brewing, creative office users, small-format shops featuring food purveyors, local makers and artisans, social enterprises, and a publicly accessible courtyard to host creative programs and events.

 The revitalization of The Speedway will provide unique space for independent businesses and nonprofits, while creating jobs, encouraging entrepreneurship, and showcasing the vitality of the neighborhood’s vibrant and creative community.
 It will also create a reliable community gathering space for an ever-evolving neighborhood.

 Beginning in spring 2021, The Speedway will once again be a launching point from which to enjoy and explore the Charles River.
 It is being re-developed by the Architectural Heritage Foundation in partnership with the Department of Conservation and Recreation’s Historic Curatorship Program.

 Ideally situated as a significant gateway to the vibrant Allston-Brighton neighborhoods and the Charles River’s green spaces.